Eurovision Song Contest 2006: Broadcasts

 All participating broadcasters may choose to have on-site or remote commentators providing an insight about the show to their local audience and, while they must broadcast at least the semi-final they are voting in and the final, most broadcasters air all three shows with different programming plans.
 Similarly, some non-participating broadcasters may still want to air the contest.
-These are the broadcasters that have confirmed their broadcasting plans and/or their commentators:
+The tables below show known data regarding the broadcasts: